 This year is Winnie the Pooh's 80th birthday.
 Since the very beginning, all of the Hundred Acre Wood characters have charmed and inspired us, and now is the perfect time to celebrate this wonderful milestone.
-Frank Nissen, director of Pooh's Heffalump Movie, will lead us to the party.
-He'll make a great guide because he knows every nook and cranny in the Hundred Acre Wood, and he's excited to share it with us.
+Frank Nissen, director of Pooh's Heffalump Movie, leads us to the party.
+He makes a great guide because he knows every nook and cranny in the Hundred Acre Wood, and he's excited to share it with us.

 Nissen: Unfortunately, I did not encounter Pooh and his friends until young adulthood, when I saw the Sheppard illustrations in art school.
 I love all their adventures equally, but the moment that resonates with me, the moment that best expresses their sensibilities, is the moment when Piglet joins Pooh in circling a small grove of trees in the snow.
 As they continuously circle, they become convinced that the creatures that are following them are increasing in number.

 SP: How have Winnie the Pooh and his friends changed between when you were first introduced to them and now?